shawawah12-alt/Wa-ai-bot/README.md

 8. **Enter the 8-digit pairing code** that appeared in the terminal.
 9. If successful, the terminal will display `PAIRING SUCCESS.
 Bot is ready to run.` and the bot will be active to receive messages.

 Next, you need to set up the AI provider to use.
-Send a message to your own WhatsApp account (or chat to the bot number from another number) with the following format:
+Send a message to your own WhatsApp account (or chat to the bot number from another number) with the following fformat

 ```
 /ai set